Han-Zhang-Code/Real-Estate-Listing/README.md

-# ajax-project
+# Real Estate Listing

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic HTML, CSS, and JavaScript solo project which allows Real Estate Agents or Buyers who want to see lists of properties for sale.